Bevis-Z/BI_Platform/BI-frontend/README.md

 # Aigc Bi Platform

-This project is initialized with [Aigc Bi Platform](https://pro.ant.design).
+This project is initialized with [Ant Pro Framework](https://pro.ant.design).
 Follow is the quick guide for how to use.

 ## Environment Prepare